mr4tt/zotbot/README.md

 - [Collections: Why Don’t We Use Chemical Weapons Anymore?](https://acoup.blog/2020/03/20/collections-why-dont-we-use-chemical-weapons-anymore/) - This week, we’re going to talk briefly about why ‘we’ – and by ‘we’ here, I mean the top-tier of modern militaries – have generally eschewed the systematic…

 # shops
+- [ONIONLABS Store](https://www.onionlabs.net/) - ONIONLABS is a collective of both pixel art and illustration.
+Peak inside the mind of Nelson Wu with beautiful prints, functional accessories and high quality apparel.

 - [JoannaShenArt](https://joannashenart.bigcartel.com/) - Welcome to JoannaShenArt, where Jo turns her unique nature, food, and Asian culture inspired designs into lifestyle merchandise that adds an extra...

 - [Microbiome Arts](https://www.microbiomearts.com/products) - Browse all products from Microbiome Arts.